ericveganoguera/ProjectGame/README.md

 Tasks for MVP (Minimal Value Product)

 - Spawn different enemies
-- The player has to have lives

 Tasks for a better game

+- Pause game can resume the game and all his intervals/timeouts
-- Add more bonus items
+- Complete bonus items
 - Modify the player's div to 2 div for better collision
 - Enemies shoot often
 - Differents spaceships
-- Add bosses
 - Some levels with bosses
+- Add more bosses
+- Pass the wave when boss killed
 - Make smth to slow the time

 # Fix